Klown Kamp Massacre: Plot

 Clowns Vinnie and Lenny Boboski enter a gas station to buy food and supplies before heading to Bonzo's Ranch.
 Outside, they meet up with Tipsy and Brandi before being stopped by Crazy Ernie, telling them not to go to "Camp Sparkling Lake" since there is a "Death Curse" with a man wearing a football helmet stalking the place.
-Brandi corrects him saying they are going to Bonzo's Ranch, to which Crazy Ernie sends them on their way.
+Brandi tells him that they are going to Bonzo's Ranch.

 Philbert then appears, walking into the camp meeting other students, Puff and Squirts.

-The film then transitions to Edwin picking up a female hippy clown also headed to Bonzo's Ranch, who gets high in his magic clown car, and after he drives past the ranch, he drives into a field and goes around in a small circle so quickly, his car window crushes her head.
-Back at the camp, the students wait for the first lesson until Sergeant Thaddeus Funnybones the Third arrives and introduces himself as their teacher.
-Another teacher, Tex (a rodeo clown), shows no faith in their abilities, while Bonzo thinks they will do fine.
-When Tex calls them "losers," Bonzo tells Tex to go and start baling some hay.
-Valerie arrives late to the class, and Sergeant Funnybones tells her off for it, asking, "You think you're too good to be a clown?" which triggers a PTSD flashback for Valerie to when her father asked the same question before beating her with a belt.
+Edwin picks up a female hippy clown also headed to Bonzo's Ranch, who gets high in his magic clown car, and after he drives past the ranch, he drives into a field and goes around in a small circle so quickly, his car window crushes her head.
+At the camp, the students wait for the first lesson until Sergeant Thaddeus Funnybones the Third arrives and introduces himself as their teacher.
+Another teacher, Tex (a rodeo clown), shows no faith in their abilities.

-Tex is still baling hay when Edwin suddenly sabotages the machine with a whoopee cushion.
-When Tex investigates and takes it out, he is shoved inside the hay packer alive and comes out a bloody mess with only his hat surviving.
+Tex is still baling hay when Edwin sabotages the machine with a whoopee cushion.
+When Tex investigates and takes it out, he is shoved inside the hay packer alive and comes out a bloody mess.
 For the next lesson, all the students watch a slideshow on clowns' history, including clowning being "the second oldest profession in history" behind prostitution.
-During the lesson, Philbert tries flirting with Valerie by making her a balloon pirate sword, but she mistakenly thinks he made a penis to be a pervert.
-Later that night, around a campfire, Butzer Pie tells the story of Edwin the Clown, how he went to Bonzo's Ranch fifteen years ago to follow his dreams of becoming a circus clown.
-The only problem was that Edwin failed every class.
-On the last day of camp, Edwin has one final chance to succeed, stand-up comedy.
+During the lesson, Philbert tries flirting with Valerie.
+Later that night, around a campfire, Buzter Pie tells the story of Edwin the Clown, how he went to Bonzo's Ranch fifteen years ago to follow his dreams of becoming a circus clown but failed every class.
+On the last day of camp, Edwin has one final chance to succeed: stand-up comedy.
 He gets another student to join him on stage, intending for him to sit on a whoopee cushion his mother gave him, but just as the student sits on it, another student in the audience answers his phone when it loudly rings, ruining his act.
 Edwin begs for another chance, only for the others to yell at him and pelt him with pies until he runs off.
 The next day, he commits his massacre, dumps the bodies into Sparkling Lake, and then goes into hiding.